openfaas/docs/docs/openfaas-pro/sso/microsoft-entra.md

 !!!
 Note "SSO with the faas-cli"

-    By default the faas-cli pro auth listens for OAuth callbacks on the address `http://127.0.0.1`.
-Entra does not support using the loopback address for redirect URIs.
-You need to explicitly set the flag `--redirect-host=http://localhost` to override the default value.
+    The faas-cli defaults to `--redirect-host=http://localhost` when a Microsoft Entra authority is configured because Entra does not support using a loopback IP address for redirect URIs.
+    The callback address can be overridden with the `--redirect-host` flag.

     To login with the faas-cli when using Azure Entra as the identity provider we recommend using the Implicit Id flow.